How artificial life spawned a billion-dollar industry

 While existing biotechnology is already used to make medicines like insulin and genetically modified crops, synthesizing whole genes or genomes gives an opportunity for far more extensive changes.

-Matt Ocko, a Silicon Valley venture capitalist whose past investments include Facebook (FB.O), Uber [UBER.UL] and Zynga (ZNGA.O), believes the emerging industry has passed the "epiphany" moment needed to prove it can deliver economic value.
+Matt Ocko, a Silicon Valley venture capitalist whose past investments include Facebook, Uber and Zynga , believes the emerging industry has passed the "epiphany" moment needed to prove it can deliver economic value.

 "Synthetic biology companies are now becoming more like the disruptive, industrial-scale value propositions that define any technology business," he said.